lbl-srg/soep/models/buildingsInstantiation/ticket.md

 (The complete files with C code is uploaded in the zip file.)

-I made two tests, one with the code above, and one with
+I made two tests, one with the code above, and one with the change below to enable a `parameter` as an argument of the constructor.
 ```modelica
 ...
     //-- ZoneClass adapter = ZoneClass(name);